andydunstall/piko/docs/getting-started.md

 and health checks

-You can verify Piko has started and discovered the other nodes in the cluster by running `piko status cluster nodes`, which will request the set of known nodes from the Piko admin API (routed to a random node), such as:
+You can verify Piko has started and discovered the other nodes in the cluster by running `piko server status cluster nodes`, which will request the set of known nodes from the Piko admin API (routed to a random node), such as:
 ```
-$ piko status cluster nodes
+$ piko server status cluster nodes
 nodes:
 - id: piko-1-fuvaflv
   status: active